-The challenge of living with less began two years ago when we sold our home.
-We have lived 28 years in Arizona and like most homeowners collected a lot of stuff.
+The challenge of living with less began in 2018 when we sold our home.
+We have lived thirty-plus years in Arizona and like most homeowners collected a lot of stuff.
 At the time, we thought we were leaving right away for Italy so we sold our car too!
 Oh were we so naive!

 The Beginning (Short Version)

-Long story short – it all began November 2015 when we went to the Italian Consulate located in Los Angeles, California.
-We brought all our documents that we had gathered for two years; all translated in Italian.
+Long story short – it all began in November 2015 when we went to the Italian Consulate located in Los Angeles, California.
+We brought all the documents that we had gathered for two years; all translated into Italian.
 We were “approved” by “Mrs. X” (to protect her innocence) as she went through each document, verifying all was correct.
 She told us that if we sold our home, it would show them that we were really serious about moving to Italy.
 So we did.
-We listed our home when we got back to Phoenix, Arizona and sold it within weeks.
+We listed our home when we got back to Phoenix, Arizona, and sold it within weeks.
 Of course, we found out later, this was not a necessary thing to do.
 Who knew?
 Since we were going to move to Italy for a minimum of one year we decided to sell our furniture and most of our belongings with the house.
 We were very fortunate that the woman who bought our house loved our furniture and decor and purchased it all!
-We even sold our car as what were we going to do with it sitting around for a year?
+We even sold our car as were we going to do with it sitting around for a year?

-So as of February 2016, we became nomads.
+So in February 2016, we had become nomads.
 We became wanderers, drifters, and travelers ready to see Italy first and then the world.
-All of our possessions fit into four large green Rubbermaid tubs.
+All of our possessions fit into those green Rubbermaid tubs.
 By the way, that includes our clothes!
 After selling or giving our belongings away to family we realized we didn’t really have much.
 A few times I would see one of our daughters wearing a necklace or a pair of shoes I loved.
 Of course, they would ask, “Do you want it back?”
 I would hesitate at times and then realize “No” I really didn’t want it back, I just admired it.
 It has been challenging at times when cooking or baking and wanting to use a specific gadget that I no longer own.

 It’s Just Stuff